danielorlando97/me-learning-english/20-homework.md

 #### Main Course

-- From Sea to table:
+- From the Sea to your table:
   - two fish fillet (salmon or tuna) and seafood soup
 - Eat My Pets:
-  - 20 cubes of different meats, pork, chicken, beef, lamb, turkey
+  - 20 cubes of different kinds of meats, pork, chicken, beef, lamb, turkey
 - I like animals
   - bbq of vegetables and 3 tropical fruits (banana, mango, guava)

 #### Dessert

-- One World Without Smiles:
+- A World Without Smiles:
   - one kilogram of candies
 - Frozen:
   - one liter of ice-cream